artsmia/artstories.md/art/portrait-of-a-burgomaster.md

 ## Status Sword

-In this day and age swords were worn largely to convey rank and status, not for combat.
-Here, a looped pile of gold thread decorates the sash of the sword, its handle just visible below the left hand.
+In the day and age of this painting, swords were worn largely to convey rank and status, not for combat.
+Here, a looped pile of gold thread decorates the sash of the sword, the handle of the sword is just visible below the left hand.

 ## Ribbon Trim